-- 16. 4, 4.
-State the two main reasons for license laws for behavior analysts.
-For the second reason, include the material about reimbursement for insurance.
-This is a very important point. - 17.
-5, 2-3.
-State two additional reasons why some behavior analysts feel all behavior analysts should be licensed. - 18.
-6, 1 State the two main types of laws and describe each (who is covered). - 19.
-From lecture: State three reasons why many (most) people in OBM maintain that OBM (as well as many other applied fields in behavior analysis) should be excluded from licensing.
+- 15. 5, 1. - A. State the two main reasons for license laws for behavior analysts. - B. What do the license laws that accompany autism insurance laws do? - 16.
+5, 3-6,1.
+State two additional reasons why some behavior analysts feel all behavior analysts should be licensed. - 17.
+6, 1 State the two main types of laws and describe each (who is covered). - 18.
+From lecture: State four reasons why many (most) people in OBM maintain that OBM (as well as many other applied fields in behavior analysis) should be excluded from licensing.

-These are also the reasons why most people in OBM are not certified either.
+The following material is not for the exam.
+These are also the reasons why most people in OBM are not certified.
 Given that certification is voluntary, however, certification of behavior analysts is not controversial (except for the fact that it is making it very difficult for our students to get academic jobs - more on this in lecture).
-Licensing clearly is.
+Licensing clearly is controversial.

-20. 7,0 What is the current conundrum with respect to state license laws that cover all behavior analysts?
+- 19. 7,1 What is the current conundrum with respect to state license laws that cover all behavior analysts?
 Please note that some students had trouble with this study objective last year.
-If you have questions about it, please ask.
+If you have questions about it, please ask. - 20.
+8,1 A. What is an unintended and vexing result of credentialing and licensing? - B. State my rebuttal (argument against) this unintended and vexing result.